 For finding the longitude of a planet in any Divisional chart multiply the degrees, minutes, seconds by the number of the Divisional chart (2 for hora, 3 for drekkana, and so on) now leave the completed signs and retain the degrees, minutes, seconds as the longitude of planets for that divisional chart.

 For example, if planet Jupiter is at 12 degrees 04 minutes in any sign and we want to calculate the longitude of planet Jupiter in D-7.
 Here, Simple multiply 12 degrees 4 minutes by 7 and you will get 84 degrees 28 minutes.

-Now from 84 degrees 28 minutes remove two completed signs(subtract 60) which will give us 1 degrees 22 minutes and this will be longitude of planet Jupiter in D-7.
+Now from 84 degrees 28 minutes remove two completed signs(subtract 60) which will give us 24 degree and 28 minutes and this will be the longitude of planet Jupiter in D-7.

 Different Types Of Divisional Charts & Their Significations